Davidj361/cuTPS/README.md

 - From a terminal, enter the cuTPSServer folder
  1. `$ qmake cuTPSServer.pro && make && ./cuTPSServer`

+  or
+ 1.  `$ qmake cuTPSServer.pro`
+ 2.  `$ make`
+ 3.  `$ ./cuTPSServer`
 - From another terminal, enter the cuTPSClient folder
+ 1. `$ qmake cuTPSClient.pro && make && ./cuTPSClient`

+  or
+ 1.  `$ qmake cuTPSClient.pro`
+ 2.  `$ make`
+ 3.  `$ ./cuTPSClient`

+## Test Cases

+####1.
+Add Content
+ This test case first adds a new textbook, chapter and then section to the database.
+It then tries to add the same ones again and should fail at doing so.
+Chapters and sections have a dependancy on a textbook (and a section on a chapter).
+We assume that on the client side it is not possible for a chapter or section to exist without it's proper dependancies.

+####2.
+GetContent
+ This test case first retrieves all of the content that would be retrieved for a student (in this case named peter).
+It then retrieves all of the content in the database.

+####3.
+Add Invoice:
+ This test case adds a student to an invoice object and adds the first textbook on the list retrieved by the get content test and adds it to the database.
+We assume that when a shopping cart is purchased this is the only information that will be stored on the database and that the client will not let a user try to purchase an empty cart.

+####4.
+Run All tests
+ This test case runs each test in the order presented here.

+## Other functionality
+- Field for setting IP address: default is local loopback, apply sets a new one
+- Clear button: clears the response list

 ## JSON API Reference